SkygearIO/features/features/5-basic-sso/api.md

   - Otherwise,
     - Login or create new users according to the provider and access token
   - Return the user

+### API for integrating other services

+- New decorator `@skygear.provides("oauth", <provider id>)`
+  - Register a new class that returns urls for OAuth flow
+  - Example in the above session
+  - The goal is to let users to integrate any website that support OAuth

+### Functions for working with 3rd party services after auth

+- New method `container.getOAuthTokens()`
+  - Return a dictionary of OAuth tokens of the current user
+  - Pseudo code

+        container.getOAuthTokens()['com.facebook'].access_token

+- New method `container.refreshToken(provider_id)`
+  - A convenient method that refreshs access_token if needed, and if possible.
+  - Updates database after refresh
+  - Returns the new token

 # Database Scheme